 This situation, I learned, can be managed with a lot more flexibility and fun.

-svn changelist is a nice tool for such situation. svn changelist allows you to create a list of “files I want to do something with” meaning that you can use the changelist on your usual svn operations, read commit, remove, etc.
+svn changelist is a nice tool for such situations. svn changelist allows you to create a list of “files I want to do something with” meaning that you can use the changelist on your usual svn operations, read commit, remove, etc.

 dragon% touch A B C